Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 $ sudo iptables -t nat -A PREROUTING -i wlan0 -p tcp --syn -j REDIRECT --to-ports 9040

-As we did with the other configuration, let’s save the new rules.
+Similar to what we did with the other configuration, save the new rules.

 $ iptables-save > saved-iptables-rules